PCB Design Software | Circuit Board Design | Autodesk

 The PCB routing process is both an art and a science.
 Using physical wires, you’ll define electrical connectivity between components on a PCB layout.
 No two circuit boards are the same.
 The routing is what makes your design unique.

+Verify that your design parameters are correct with our easy-to-use SPICE simulation tool, available in Fusion Electronics.
+Our repository of components makes it easy to get you started or build your own.
+It is SPICE compatible.

+The Fusion electronics design capabilities provide managed team access to the project with instant updates to the latest version.
+Built-in versioning, milestone referencing, and web-based access to designs enable stakeholders to comment, track progress, and collaborate effectively.

 Intelligent products require integrated electrical and mechanical characteristics.
-Learn how to seamlessly share design changes and collaborate between mechanical and electrical workflows (US Site) in Autodesk Fusion 360.
+Learn how to seamlessly share design changes and collaborate between mechanical and electrical workflows (US Site) in Autodesk Fusion.

 Get started with PCB design software with these tutorials, articles and tips.